 Nominations are now open.
 In order to qualify for consideration entrants must have a strong or exclusively historic element to it and the nominated activity or event must have taken place in the twelve months from 1st October 2018 to 30 September 2019 and have occurred predominantly in the UK.

 The Royal Automobile Club is launching a new set of annual accolades to recognise excellence and outstanding contributions to the UK's historic motoring and motorsport industries.
 The Awards will reward achievement and innovation by highlighting an celebrating the wide range of companies, clubs, events, associations and individuals responsible for influencing and driving the British motoring movement.

+Candidates can nominate themselves or be nominated by a third party.
 The eight Award categories are listed below:

 This award seeks to celebrate the very best of the multitude of events that have a strong competitive element.
 This covers any event from motor racing meetings and hillclimbs to navigation and stage rallies, regularity trials, and hot rod and drag races.
 Eligible events must have taken place within the UK, or to have had a significant part of the event take place within the UK.